Who says migraines are incurable?

 Migraine without aura (common migraine)

 accounts for about 85% of cases of migraine.
-It is characterised by nausea with or without vomiting.
+It is characterized by nausea with or without vomiting.
 The migraine attack may be violent and pulsating or dull and continuous like “a weight of several kilos on the head”.
 The pain is exacerbated by movement, coughing, sneezing, effort and exposure to light.
 The person affected usually prefers to remain lying down, in the dark and far away from noises.
 The episodes may last from a few hours to as long as three days; they generally come on without warning signs and begin on one side of the head before spreading rapidly to the rest of the head.

 Migraine with aura (classical migraine)